OpenSteamClient/OpenSteamClient/README.md

 # Restoring ValveSteam
 If you wish to revert back to the official client, first:
 1. Close OpenSteamClient
-2. Launch `opensteamclient` with the `--bootstrapper-restore-valvesteam` option.
+2. Launch `opensteam` with the `--bootstrapper-restore-valvesteam` option.

 # Q&A
 ## pls windows suprort